awsdocs/aws-cost-management-user-guide/doc_source/reading-an-offer.md

 Any disclaimers that apply to the offer file\.

 **Offer Code**
 A unique code for the product of an AWS service\.
-For example, `AmazonEC2` for Amazon EC2 or `AmazonS3` for Amazon S3\.
+For example, `AmazonEC2` for Amazon EC2 or `Amazon S3` for Amazon S3\.

 **Version**
 An attribute that tracks the version of the offer file\.
 Each time a new file is published, it contains a new version number\.
 For example, `20150409T022205` and `20150910T182105`\.